frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/production-plan.md

   * Include Subcontracted Items :- To add subcontracted item's raw materials if include exploded items is disabled
   * Ignore Existing Ordered Quantity :- If enabled then system will not check the projected quantity to make material request.

-# Options To Make Production Order and Material Request
+# Options To Make Work Order and Material Request

 <img class="screenshot" alt="Make PO or MR" src="/docs/assets/img/manufacturing/make_po_mr.png">